Poojitha-Chandra/My-First-Website/README.md

 # HackerRank
-Hello there!Thought of sharing the codes of Solve C|HackerRank!
+Hello there!Thought of sharing the code of my first website built!